JessicaJuliet/webi/README.md

 * Users are able to filter the category 'Service' by Type on the Services page
 * Users are presented with a clear list of service types to choose from at the start so they can filter the results to match their needs or view all
 * Users can change between different filter options to see the available services for that specific filter

+User story 13 no longer applies as the website is not devided into Bundles and Addons.
+Instead Services is the only category which can be narrowed down by type.

 #### Purchasing and Checkout
 **[User Story ID's 14-19]**